Samsung Smart Monitor M80D S32DM80 Monitor Review

 • Highlights don't pop against the rest of the image.

 The Samsung M80D is great for office use.
 Its large 32-inch screen makes it easy to multitask, and its 4k resolution ensures sharp text.
-It also gets bright enough to overcome glare, so there's no issues using it in a well-lit room.
-While it has good ergonomics that make it easy to adjust for individual use, without swivel adjustments and wide viewing angles it's difficult to share the screen with someone sitting next to you.
+It also gets bright enough to overcome glare, but reflections are distracting in a well-lit room.
+While it has good ergonomics that make it easy to adjust for individual use, without swivel adjustments and wide viewing angles, it's difficult to share the screen with someone sitting next to you.

 Pros